chornberger-c2c/isovalent-cilium-lab/README.md

 # isovalent-cilium-lab

+## About

+The purpose of this lab is to get you acquainted with Cilium, Hubble, the Network Policy Editor and a typical workflow on a locally provisioned Kubernetes cluster.

 ## What problem does Cilium solve?

 Cilium can load code into the Kernel via eBPF (extended Berekely Packet Filter).